ltdrdata/ComfyUI-Inspire-Pack/README.md

 * WARN: If you use version **0.12 to 0.12.2** without a GlobalSeed node, your workflow's seed may have been erased.
 Please update immediately.

 ## Nodes
-* Lora Block Weight - This is a node that provides functionality related to Lora block weight.
+### Lora Block Weight - This is a node that provides functionality related to Lora block weight.
   * This provides similar functionality to [sd-webui-lora-block-weight](https://github.com/hako-mikan/sd-webui-lora-block-weight)
   * `Lora Loader (Block Weight)`: When loading Lora, the block weight vector is applied.
       * In the block vector, you can use numbers, R, A, a, B, and b.
       * R is determined sequentially based on a random seed, while A and B represent the values of the A and B parameters, respectively. a and b are half of the values of A and B, respectively.
   * `XY Input: Lora Block Weight`: This is a node in the [Efficiency Nodes](https://github.com/LucianoCirino/efficiency-nodes-comfyui)' XY Plot that allows you to use Lora block weight.
       * You must ensure that X and Y connections are made, and dependencies should be connected to the XY Plot.
       * Note: To use this feature, update `Efficient Nodes` to a version released after September 3rd.

-* SEGS Supports nodes - This is a node that supports ApplyControlNet (SEGS) from the Impact Pack.
+### SEGS Supports nodes - This is a node that supports ApplyControlNet (SEGS) from the Impact Pack.
   * `OpenPose Preprocessor Provider (SEGS)`: OpenPose preprocessor is applied for the purpose of using OpenPose ControlNet in SEGS.
       * You need to install [ControlNet Auxiliary Preprocessors](https://github.com/Fannovel16/comfyui_controlnet_aux) to use this.
   * `Canny Preprocessor Provider (SEGS)`: Canny preprocessor is applied for the purpose of using Canny ControlNet in SEGS.
   * `DW Preprocessor Provider (SEGS)`, `MiDaS Depth Map Preprocessor Provider (SEGS)`, `LeReS Depth Map Preprocessor Provider (SEGS)`, `MediaPipe FaceMesh Preprocessor Provider (SEGS)`, `HED Preprocessor Provider (SEGS)`, `Fake Scribble Preprocessor (SEGS)`, `AnimeLineArt Preprocessor Provider (SEGS)`, `Manga2Anime LineArt Preprocessor Provider (SEGS)`, `LineArt Preprocessor Provider (SEGS)`, `Color Preprocessor Provider (SEGS)`, `Inpaint Preprocessor Provider (SEGS)`, `Tile Preprocessor Provider (SEGS)`, `MeshGraphormer Depth Map Preprocessor Provider (SEGS)`
   * `MediaPipeFaceMeshDetectorProvider`: This node provides `BBOX_DETECTOR` and `SEGM_DETECTOR` that can be used in Impact Pack's Detector using the `MediaPipe-FaceMesh Preprocessor` of ControlNet Auxiliary Preprocessors.

-* A1111 Compatibility support - These nodes assists in replicating the creation of A1111 in ComfyUI exactly.
+### A1111 Compatibility support - These nodes assists in replicating the creation of A1111 in ComfyUI exactly.
   * `KSampler (Inspire)`: ComfyUI uses the CPU for generating random noise, while A1111 uses the GPU.
 One of the three factors that significantly impact reproducing A1111's results in ComfyUI can be addressed using `KSampler (Inspire)`.
       * Other point #1 : Please make sure you haven't forgotten to include 'embedding:' in the embedding used in the prompt, like 'embedding:easynegative.'
       * Other point #2 : ComfyUI and A1111 have different interpretations of weighting.
 To align them, you need to use [BlenderNeko/Advanced CLIP Text Encode](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb).
   * `KSamplerAdvanced (Inspire)`: Inspire Pack version of `KSampler (Advanced)`.
   * `RandomNoise (inspire)`: Inspire Pack version of `RandomNoise`.
   * Common Parameters
     * `batch_seed_mode` determines how seeds are applied to batch latents:
       * `comfy`: This method applies the noise to batch latents all at once.
 This is advantageous to prevent duplicate images from being generated due to seed duplication when creating images.
       * `incremental`: Similar to the A1111 case, this method incrementally increases the seed and applies noise sequentially for each batch.
 This approach is beneficial for straightforward reproduction using only the seed.
       * `variation_strength`: In each batch, the variation strength starts from the set `variation_strength` and increases by `xxx`.
     * `variation_seed` and `variation_strength` - Initial noise generated by the seed is transformed to the shape of `variation_seed` by `variation_strength`.
 If `variation_strength` is 0, it only relies on the influence of the seed, and if `variation_strength` is 1.0, it is solely influenced by `variation_seed`.
       * These parameters are used when you want to maintain the composition of an image generated by the seed but wish to introduce slight changes.

+### Sampler nodes
+  * `KSampler Progress (Inspire)` - In KSampler, the sampling process generates latent batches.
+By using `Video Combine` node from [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite), you can create a video from the progress.

-* Prompt Support - These are nodes for supporting prompt processing.
+### Prompt Support - These are nodes for supporting prompt processing.
   * `Load Prompts From Dir (Inspire)`: It sequentially reads prompts files from the specified directory.
 The output it returns is ZIPPED_PROMPT.
     * Specify the directories located under `ComfyUI-Inspire-Pack/prompts/`
     * One prompts file can have multiple prompts separated by `---`.